-The first step involves sourcing potential investment opportunities which can be identified across a range of channels and networks.
-KKR's global network of CEO's of large companies, co-investors, advisory firms and other intermediaries all provide a source of investment ideas.
+The first step involves sourcing potential investment opportunities which are identified across a range of channels and networks.
+KKR's global network of CEO's managing large companies, co-investors, advisory firms and other intermediaries all provide a source of investment ideas.
 As detailed earlier, investment opportunities can range from companies experiencing short-term liquidity needs, seeking M&A financing and/or industries facing transient challenges.

-Each opportunity is supported by deep diligence analysis, where a clear investment thesis is identified and formalised in a proposal.
+Each opportunity is supported by deep diligence analysis, with a clear investment thesis is identified and formalised in a proposal.
 While the approach varies based on the nature of the investment (i.e. loan or bond), it typically includes traditional financial statement and pro forma analysis and qualitative research with a focus on understanding a borrower's operating environment.

-The analysis also includes a comparison with the broader peer group, both in terms of pricing and risk.
-With respect to qualitative research, some of the key metrics assessed include industry structure, management strategy, corporate structure, capital structure of the firm (i.e. level of subordination and equity support) and the level of operational risk.
+The analysis includes a comparison with the broader peer group, both in terms of pricing and risk.
+With respect to qualitative research, some of the key metrics assessed include industry structure, management strategy and governance, corporate structure, capital structure of the firm (i.e. level of subordination and equity support) and the level of operational risk.
 In terms of durability of earnings, each proposal includes earnings stress tests under a number of downside scenarios.

-Prior to investment, all credit submissions are reviewed and ratified by an external investment committee.
-In the case of GCOF, the U.S. Leveraged Credit Investment Committee is responsible for approving and maintaining eligible securities on an approved credit list.
-For the EDL portfolio, all European private credit investments are approved by a European Direct Lending Investment Committee, which meets twice per week or more frequently if required.
+Prior to investment, all Investment Committee (IC) memos are reviewed and ratified by the U.S. Leveraged Credit Investment Committee, which is responsible for approving and maintaining eligible securities on an approved security list.

 In our opinion, the quality and depth of KKR's bottom-up research process is a key competitive advantage, particularly when assessed relative to the nature of the underlying investments (i.e. sub-investment grade or potentially dislocated assets).
-Further, the role of each committee in reviewing and approving all credit submissions adds a layer of oversight.
+Further, the role of the committee in reviewing and approving all submissions adds a layer of oversight.